 I propose that we upgrade the carried versions of Celery, Kombu, and their dependencies to the ones currently being shipped in Fedora 27.

 The full list of packages to build is:

 - python-celery 4.0.2-3 (will change pending below changes)

 - python-kombu 4.0.2-8 (will change pending below changes)

 - python-vine 1.1.3-3

-#1 Updated by bmbouter over 1 year ago
+#1 Updated by bmbouter about 3 years ago

 - Subject changed from Upgrade the Celery stack that Pulp uses on RHEL/CentOS to Celery + Kombu 4.x to Upgrade the Celery stack that Pulp ships on EL7 to Celery + Kombu 4.x